 We review accounts receivable to determine which accounts are doubtful of collection.
 In making the determination of the appropriate allowance for doubtful accounts, we consider our history of write-offs, relationships with our customers, age of the invoices and the overall creditworthiness of our customers.
-For each of the years ended December 31, 2020 and 2019, we incurred bad debt expense of \$3.0 and \$0.9 million, respectively.
-The year over year increase was primarily due to continuing uncertainties caused by the COVID-19 pandemic.
+For each of the years ended December 31, 2021 and 2020, we incurred bad debt expense of \$0.9 million and \$3.0 million, respectively.
+The year over year decrease was primarily due to general economic recovery from the COVID-19 pandemic.
 Changes in the credit worthiness of customers, general economic conditions and other factors may impact the level of future write-offs.